Advocacy to Promote and Protect Naturopathic Medicine

 There is a lot more information available, but this list should get you started to becoming a more informed ally and advocate for our profession.
 We hope you find it helpful!

 Join the WANP's Legislative Affairs Committee and our lobbyist to receive up to the minute updates on our legislative efforts and progress.
-You can learn a lot about our political efforts, ask questions, and interact with your colleagues in these casual settings.
+You can learn a lot about our political priorities, ask questions, and interact with your colleagues at these advocacy-focused events.
 (Sometimes we even have legislators join us!)

 There are no upcoming events at this time.